ipython/ipython/docs/source/install/kernel_install.rst

 Multiple IPython installations
 ==============================

+If you want to have multiple IPython kernels for different environments (for example, one installation for Python 2 and one installation for Python 3), we recommend that you set up a separate virtual environment or conda environment for each one.
-If you want to have multiple IPython kernels for different environments, you will need to specify unique names for the kernelspecs, and you may also want to specify the display name of those kernels, so that you can clearly see which is which in the notebook menus:
+You will need to specify unique names for the kernelspecs, and you may also want to specify the display name of those kernels, so that you can clearly see which is which in the notebook menus.

+For example, if you have two different Python installations in conda environments named `myenv` and `other-env`:

 .. sourcecode:: bash